elastio/contrib/dynamo-db-protect-and-restore-example/README.md

         '{"Artist": {"S": "Acme Band"}, "SongTitle": {"S": "PartiQL Rocks"}, "AlbumTitle": {"S": "Another Album Title"}, "Awards": {"N": "8"} }'
 ```

+## Protect and restore DynamoDB table with Elastio

-## Use Elastio and the script provided in this folder to Backup and Restore the Music table
+Use the following [script](https://github.com/elastio/contrib/blob/master/dynamo-db-protect-and-restore-example/DynamoElastio.py) to protect and restore the "Music" table.

 Run the following command to backup the table schema and data using `elastio file backup` command in the CLI: